scaljeri/e2e-testing-in-action/README.md

 To make it all a bit more challenging, the demo-test site is protected with Basic Authentication :)

-For a more in-depth discussion please checkout [this](https://scaljeri.github.io/selenium-protractor-browserstack/) article.
+A more in-depth discussion with examples of how to run the test checkout [this](https://scaljeri.github.io/selenium-protractor-browserstack/) article.

 #### Demo Site